Notify me

 The inevitability of art jewelry watches

-Many luxury watches are now being advertised as if they have the characteristics of art jewelry such as being created by an individual focusing on chosen aesthetics, being influenced by art such as by embodying abstract ideals and having a lot of focus on story and concept.
+Many luxury watches are now being advertised as if they have the characteristics of art jewellery such as being created by an individual focusing on chosen aesthetics, being influenced by art such as by embodying abstract ideals and having a lot of focus on story and concept.

 For example, an online article talking about a luxury watch brand “A Filippo Loreti looks and feels like wearing a piece of art on your wrist.”
-In reality, while their watches are high quality at an unusually good price, they have little or no influence from anything other than the same aesthetic influences, of mechanics and fine jewelry, that almost all other watch brands have in common, and that includes watches known for having creative design.
+In reality, while their watches are high quality at an unusually good price, they have little or no influence from anything other than the same aesthetic influences, of mechanics and fine jewellery, that almost all other watch brands have in common, and that includes watches known for having creative design.

-This change can be seen as part of the evolution of the arts in general, with the expansion into art jewelry watches being somewhat later than the move to abstraction in visual arts and the ambient revolution in music, all of which can be seen as the biggest revolution in the Western Art Tradition for more than 1000 years.
+This change can be seen as part of the evolution of the arts in general, with the expansion into art jewellery watches being somewhat later than the move to abstraction in visual arts and the ambient revolution in music, all of which can be seen as the biggest revolution in the Western Art Tradition for more than 1000 years.
 The watch industry has often been slow to change (for example the quartz crisis).

 Societies can be seen as starting from relying on the natural world in prehistory, through periods of becoming civilized and rejecting nature, to more recently returning to an appreciation of nature, seen as “beautiful” and desirable for the first time.
 This parallels the evolution of the arts, as detailed above.